About this course

 You’ll get to use professional, mathematical and statistical software to boost your subject knowledge, understanding and problem-solving skills.
 These are all essential elements when it comes to developing your final year research project which can be based around your interests.

-Throughout your course, you’ll study in an informal, supportive environment, and you’ll work closely with the School’s mathematics-related research groups, Applied Mathematics, and Statistical Modelling.
+Throughout your course you’ll study in an informal, supportive environment, and you’ll work closely with the School’s mathematics-related research groups, Applied Mathematics, and Statistical Modelling.

 Industry accreditation

-All of our undergraduate courses are accredited by the Institute of Mathematics and its Applications, which is our guarantee that this course is current and relevant to the needs of the business.
-Our close links with the industry mean that, if you wish, you’ll have the opportunity to take up job placements with some of the world’s leading companies.
+All of our undergraduate courses are accredited by the Institute of Mathematics and its Applications, which is our guarantee that this course is current and relevant to the needs of business.
+Our close links with industry means that, if you wish, you’ll have the opportunity to take up job placements with some of the world’s leading companies.
 Plus, you’ll acquire specialist skills and knowledge to prepare you for further study and research if that is where your interest lies.

 Research scholarships